eliark/calamares/README.md

 # calamares
 # This is an area that I need help with.
 The photo shows the problem.
-# any advice would be greatly appreciated.
+# Any advice would be greatly appreciated.
 I have been stuck on this for a month.